-Notification callback is a service you can use to notify you when a submission log is available for a metadata, batch query, or Cited-by query submission.
+Notification callback is a service you can use to notify you when a submission log, either in the test or production admin tool, is available for a metadata, batch query, or Cited-by query submission.
 Notification is provided in the form of a HTTP(S) URL where the log can be retrieved.
 If the notification callback service is enabled, you will no longer receive submission log emails.

 How the notification callback service works